The Professionals (band): 1981–1982: I Didn't See It Coming and break-up

-2015 reunion
+2015–2024: Reunion and new albums

 In celebration of the release of a three-disc set (The Complete Professionals) by Universal Music Group on 16 October 2015, the Professionals, with Tom Spencer filling in for Steve Jones, reunited for a concert at the 100 Club.
 This reunion also included a warm-up gig at the Fleece in Bristol three days prior to the main show.
 The band returned to the capital in June 2016 for a co-headline performance with the Rich Kids at the Islington Academy.

-New lineup, album and touring

-In March 2017 the band announced via their official Facebook page that the lineup of founding member Paul Cook along with Paul Myers and Tom Spencer would be releasing the first new music under the Professionals name in 35 years.
-Although Steve Jones isn't officially listed as a member of this new incarnation of the group, the band confirmed it is with his full blessing and that he is featured on the album alongside other guests including Marco Pirroni and Billy Duffy.
+In March 2017, the band announced via their official Facebook page that the line-up of founding member Paul Cook along with Paul Myers and Tom Spencer would be releasing the first new music under the Professionals name in 35 years.
+Although Steve Jones wasn't officially listed as a member of this new incarnation of the group, the band confirmed it was with his full blessing and that he was featured on the album alongside other guests including Marco Pirroni and Billy Duffy.

-2018 saw some UK live appearances of the band, like the Rebellion and Isle of Wight Festivals.
+2018 saw some UK live appearances by the band, like the Rebellion and Isle of Wight Festivals.
 Chris McCormack (3 Colours Red) took on guitar duties.
-Also during this year, original bass player Paul Myers had to step aside for health reasons.
+Also, during this year, original bass player Paul Myers had to step aside for health reasons.
 Toshi JC Ogawa, the band's tech guy, stepped in as bass player.
 They supported Billy Idol on his English dates.

+In 2021, Chris Catalyst joined the band as a touring member.
+In 2023, Chris McCormack and Toshi JC Ogawa left the band and were replaced by Dean Croney and Marc Hayward.
+In April 2024, the band announced that they had split up.